rubiojr/sake-tasks/README.markdown

 	  end
 	end

+### Testing tasks (even if not installed)

+Whilst a task is in development you can execute it locally, without sake, using `rake testrun`.

+To run the local version of foo/bar/baz.sake, use:

+	rake testrun foo:bar:baz

 ### Installing individual tasks/files

 The `rake install` task can selectively install only tasks/files that you are working on, rather than all the files in your repository, using either the `ONLY_FILES` or `ONLY_TASKS` environment variable.